Wireless and Small Cell Regulations and Installation

 The city may also want to clarify the nuisance noise limitations for small cells.
 For example, Bothell references the limits in WAC 173-60-040.
 This would limit noise at the property line to 45 dbA between 10 p.m. and 7 a.m.

-shakecycle almost 5 years ago
+shakecycle over 5 years ago

 characters left